 If you don't like the slant of the diamond chisel, there are other shapes of leather chisel available.
 Many like the angle of the diamond because it allows for a more even saddle stitch, while others like the clean look of round stitch holes.

 Should you decide you want to start tooling and carving your leather, these are an absolute must.

 Start out with the most basic shapes in your stamps to get yourself familiar with the process.
 This is where the mallet we mentioned earlier really comes into play.
 You will be using it a lot.
 Once you decide to start adding to your tool collection, you may even consider upgrading to a maul for your stamping projects.

 Using a swivel knife is an art and takes quite a bit of practice, but the end results are really cool.
 Partnered with your stamps, you can create some amazing three-dimensional looking pieces!

 These are some of the best tools to start out with, without making a massive investment.

 As you build your leather skills you will find more and more tools that appeal to you and address issues or concerns that come up as you try new projects.
 But we can just about guarantee the tools on this list will always be useful to have in your toolbox, no matter how advanced you get!

 Now that you know some basic tools, do you need to know what leather to use for your first project?
-Read this blog to get an idea!
+Read our "What Leather Should I Use?" guide to get an idea!